 Botany is a subject related to the study of plants.
 This subject got increased importance in the field of science as plant growth and maintenance require more attention after various disturbances created in the natural ecosystem by human beings.

 In this article, we shall be learning about important concepts related to Auxin and Gibberellin.

-Plants contain chemical substances that are responsible for growth, development, reproduction, stress control and many other related activities.
+Plants contain chemical substances that are responsible for growth, development, reproduction, stress control, and many other related activities.
 These chemical substances are the plant hormones that have single molecules and exist in very moderate quantities.
-It is also known as phytohormone, which is the organic substance and not any form of active nutrients.
-Similar to the human and animal hormone, it regulates different activities in the plant cell.
-These are produced in specific parts of the plants and carried to other parts where it evokes biochemical, psychological and morphological responses.
-There are mainly five subclasses identified in phytohormones: auxins, gibberellins, cytokinin, abscisic acid and ethylene.
+It is also known as phytohormone, which is an organic substance and not any form of active nutrients.
+Similar to human and animal hormones, it regulates different activities in the plant cell.
+These are produced in specific parts of the plants and carried to other parts where it evokes biochemical, psychological, and morphological responses.
+There are mainly five subclasses identified in phytohormones: auxins, gibberellins, cytokinin, abscisic acid, and ethylene.

 Auxins and Gibberellins are two major classes of the hormone, which are plant growth regulators.
 The plant growth regulators are the hormones that manage and control all the aspects related to the plant’s growth and development.
 Both these hormones impact growth within the plant and take care of the development processes like flowering, root initiation, organogenesis, sex expression, etc. The physiological reactions of auxins and gibberellins show various effects.

 Auxin hormones are produced naturally and synthesized artificially within the plants.
 This hormone is obtained from the amino acid called tryptophan.
 The term auxin means to enlarge or grow.
 These are typically located at the growing apices’ roots, and later it migrates to other parts of the plants to stimulate growth.
 This hormone has a crucial role to play in the development of the plant.